 - some forms of cancer

-Seek medical help for anyone who experiences abdominal pain and diarrhea that last for three days, that grow increasingly severe over a 24-hour period, or that are accompanied by any of these symptoms:
+Seek medical help for anyone who experiences abdominal pain and diarrhea that last for three days, if the pain grows increasingly severe over a 24-hour period, or is accompanied by any of these symptoms:

 - frequent nausea or vomiting